tc39/proposal-arraybuffer-base64/README.md

 ### What other encodings should be included, if any?

-I think hex makes sense, and no others.
-Hex is not yet implemented in the playground.
-The current plan is for new encodings to be added as seperate methods.
+I think base64 and hex are the only encodings which make sense, and those are currently included.

 See issues [#7](https://github.com/tc39/proposal-arraybuffer-base64/issues/7), [#8](https://github.com/tc39/proposal-arraybuffer-base64/issues/8), and [#11](https://github.com/tc39/proposal-arraybuffer-base64/issues/11).